ds300/lazyrepo/README.md

 `lazyrepo` is a zero-config caching task runner for npm/pnpm/yarn monorepos.

-It fits neatly into the slot that `turborepo` carved out: making `"scripts"` scale without adopting an industrial-strength build system like `nx`, `bazel`, `rush`, or `buck`.
+It fits neatly into the slot that `turborepo` carved out: making package.json `"scripts"` scale without adopting an industrial-strength build system like `nx`, `bazel`, `rush`, or `buck`.

 `lazyrepo` is scary fast, a lot faster than `turborepo`.
 And this is despite being written in TypeScript instead of some young handsome clever funny systems language.

-`lazyrepo` has a human-friendly config format, and the defaults are profoundly sensible.
-Best of all, it gives you helpful concise feedback so you can quickly debug when things aren't working quite how you'd expect.
+But the most important thing `lazyrepo` gets right is DX:

+- A human-friendly config format
+- Palpably sensible defaults
+- Helpful concise feedback to aid tweaking/debugging your builds

 Trust me, the whole situation is so delightful it will make you wish there was a `:chefs-kiss:` emoji.